Should You Attend Graduate or Professional School?

 Many consider attending graduate school to gain knowledge in a particular field of interest, to expand career opportunities and increase earning potential, or to work closely with experts in a field.
 Graduate school involves an in-depth course of study within an academic area while a professional graduate program is for a specific career path such as business, medical, or law school.
 The Post-Graduate and Summer Outcomes data shows that, in 2020, 39% of MIT graduating seniors planned to pursue advanced degrees right after graduation.

 Give yourself plenty of time to make this decision.
-The graduate school application timeline will help you stay on track.
+The graduate school application timeline below will help you stay on track.

 Self-Assessment and Decision Making